apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 The private key need not be encrypted.
 If it is, obviously you need to specify the private-key-password.
 That password can be (should be!) a variable - specify it in curly braces in that case.
 You should retrieve it from secure storage before invoking this policy.

+The resulting JWT is signed with RSA, using the designated private-key.

 **Generate a JWT using RS256 - specify PEM file as resource in JAR**